 Tips for Retiring in the United Kingdom

 - Retiring at home or abroad requires sufficient income.
 A financial advisor can help you create or modify a financial plan, optimally manage assets and navigate your unique tax situation.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Retiring modestly in the UK could cost about $2,500 per month.
 The average Social Security distribution for a newly retired 65-year-old is around that amount.
 To see how far your benefit could take you, try our Social Security calculator.